Vladimir-G4/UFC-Scraper/README.md

 ## Overview

 The `ufc-scraper` package provides a set of functions to scrape UFC fighter information, statistics, and rankings from the UFC website.
 It uses `axios` for making HTTP requests and `cheerio` for parsing HTML content.
-This package enables you to programmatically retrieve detailed UFC fighter data, including fight history, personal stats, and official rankings.
+This package enables you to programmatically retrieve detailed UFC fighter data, including fighter information, statistics, and official rankings.

 ## Installation